This city is a tinderbox, and the US is building a drone base next door

 For now, the new base is very much a work in progress.
 Massive construction equipment does battle with the desert landscape 24 hours a day, every day, building a runway capable of handling military aircraft.
 A few hundred support staff oversee the construction work from tents nearby.

-The $100 million project is a massive undertaking -- the Red Horse Engineering Squadron, in charge of the heavy lifting at Agadez, says it is the largest US Air Force-led construction project of all time.
+The $100 million project is a massive undertaking -- the RED HORSE Engineering Squadron, in charge of the heavy lifting at Agadez, says it is the largest US Air Force-led construction project of all time.

 And while the instability around Niger will be the focus of operations, it will be the security situation in Agadez that ultimately determines the success of Air Base 201.